Water Heater Maintenance Tips

 • Channel lock

-Anode rods work to release ions that prevent the tank from rusting.
-It runs down the middle of the tank to catch mineral build up to prevent corrosion.
+Your water heater’s sacrificial anode rod releases ions that prevent the tank from rusting.
+It runs down the middle of the tank to catch mineral buildup to prevent corrosion.

 3. Stay Proactive

-On electric water heaters, changing the element, which heats the entire tank, may be required.
+• On electric water heaters, you may be required to change the element, which heats the entire tank.